RojleenHaque/online_medicine_website/README.md

 1. **User Registration and Login**
    - Users can create an account and log in securely using JWT-based authentication.
 2. **Cart Page**
-   - Users can add medicines to their cart and place orders.
+   - Users can add medicines to their cart and order multiple products at a time.
-3. **Order Placement**
+3. **Order Placement**.
-   - Users can see the status of their order either it is accepted or deleted.
+   - Users can place an order by providing their shipping address, name, and email.
 4. **Order Status Tracking**
-   - Users can track the status of their orders (e.g., pending, accepted).
+   - Users can see the status of their order either it is aprroved or cancelled.
+5. **Advance Searching**
+   - Users can search for products by name (case-sensitive) in the search bar and add products to their cart directly from the search results.

 ### Admin Features
 1. **Admin Dashboard**
    - Admins have access to a dedicated dashboard to manage the system.
+To access the dashboard, admins must log in with an authenticated email ID and password.
 2. **Product Management**
-   - Admins can view the list of products and add and delete products to the inventory.
+   - Admins can view the list of products,add and delete products to the inventory.
 3. **Order Management**
-   - Admins can accept or delete user orders.
+   - Admins can accept or cancel user orders.
    - Admins can update the status of orders to keep users informed.

 ### Technical Features